top of page

 To support timely and accurate payments, please review the requirements for school-age children listed below:

 • Full-Day Attendance (4 hours or more): If a school-age child attends care for at least one full day (4 hours or more) during the month, providers will be paid by enrollment.
+Providers should list each child's actual attendance on the Request for Payment Form, however, payment by enrollment will be issued for all eligible children.

-1. Part-Day Attendance (less than 4 hours): If a school age child attends care for partial days (less than 4 hours) throughout the month, providers will be paid by attendance.
+• Part-Day Attendance (less than 4 hours): If a school age child attends care for partial days (less than 4 hours) throughout the month, providers will be paid by attendance.
 Please note that part days can convert to full days of care.
 Appendix C of the WV Child Care Policy and Procedure Manual (https://bfa.wv.gov/page/ece-policies-and-regulations) list the full conversion chart, but for example 19 billable 2-4 hour days converts to 13 full days.
 If a child is in care for 13 full days, providers will be paid a monthly rate, this rate will depend on the age of the child and the parents’ fee.

 • Attendance Sheets: